 There are two versions of the

-While statement enters the loop if the given expression is true (non-zero).
+the While statement behaves: While loops the code while the expression is true

 You may also want to have a look at the documentation of the Break and Continue statements.
 These can be used to exit from a loop or to jump to the end of it.

 The endless version can be used to repeat a specific portion of code forever.
 You can still jump out of the loop by using the Break statement though.
 The endless version is mostly used in the main loop of a script that calls WaitEvent(), e.g.